blockades/scanner/README.md

 > bitcoind -daemon -reindex -txindex

 By doing so you ensure you have a local index of the transactions which you are querying.

+Within this code base you need to ensure that BitcoinClient.scala

+>   def auth = {
+      "Basic " + Base64.encodeString("username:password")
+    }

+Ensure that your username and password matches that which you set up in the bitcoin.conf (which you downloaded as part of the bitcoin daemon).

+If everything is setup correctly, then you should be able to issue the commands in the High Level Steps.

 ---